Key takeaways

 Staying up to date with all new and existing e-invoicing and digital reporting requirements is complex and time-consuming.
 Delays, unpredictability and the lack of standardisation in each country create uncertainty and make planning difficult.
 Therefore, it is important to appoint a clear owner and initiate discussions with all departments involved in the invoicing process early on—finance, tax, IT, procurement, and others—to create awareness and understand their specific needs and challenges.
 Hosting informational sessions and addressing questions directly can help alleviate initial concerns.
 It is important to make sure to communicate the impact but also the advantages of e-invoicing, such as faster payments, improved compliance, and better reporting capabilities, to help each department understand how it impacts and benefits them.

-Join our webinar on how to overcome internal e-invoicing challenges
+Watch our on-demand webinar on how to overcome internal e-invoicing challenges

 For organisations seeking more guidance on navigating these challenges and managing the complexities of stakeholder alignment, we invite you to join our upcoming webinar.
-This session will cover:
+This session covers: